Thai Red Curry Noodle Soup

 what is red curry paste and where can i find it

-Commonly used in Thai dishes, red curry paste is made from a blend of red chili pepper, garlic, lemongrass, Thai ginger and various spices.
-This is typically used for stir-fry, soups or mixed with coconut milk for curry.
-Red curry paste is readily available in most grocery store chains, particularly the Thai Kitchen brand, and online, with some brands containing shellfish (shrimp paste).
+Red curry paste is typically used for stir-fry, soups or mixed with coconut milk for curry.
+It is readily available in most grocery store chains, particularly the Thai Kitchen brand, and online, with some brands containing shellfish (shrimp paste).

 tips and tricks for success